Spanish bonds outperform as leftist alliance looks unlikely

-LONDON, Dec 29 (Reuters) - Spanish bonds held firm on Tuesday while other euro zone yields rose, signalling that some investors see the chances of parties forming an anti-austerity leftist coalition as increasingly unlikely.
+LONDON, Dec 29 (Reuters) - Spanish bond yields nudged down in thin trading on Tuesday, bucking the trend among euro zone peers, as the chances of parties forming an anti-austerity leftist coalition looked increasingly unlikely.

 Spain’s Socialist party, runner-up in this month’s elections, ruled out forming a new government with third-placed Podemos on Monday unless it renounced its pledge to grant a referendum on independence in Catalonia.